0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 - Early participants of a network may receive generous subsidies, but they are prevented from dumping on less sophisticated users, these are Slow Wallets.
 All validator node accounts, where a majority of rewards flow to must be Slow Wallets.

-- At genesis Slow Wallets currently cannot transfer Coins between accounts.
-At epoch 100, they get 10,000 coins unlocked per epoch (day).
+- Slow Wallets have 1,000 additional coins unlocked for transfer per epoch (day).

 ### Community Wallets